chookas

 “Chookas” is the Aussie way of saying “good luck” in the theatre.
 It’s a term that encapsulates the spirit of the performing arts community down under, offering support and positivity without invoking the direct phrase “good luck,” which is often considered bad luck in superstitious theatre circles.

 One popular theory suggests that “chookas” may have evolved from the Italian word “ciuccio,” meaning “dummy” or “pacifier.”
-This connection is thought to relate to the theatrical practice of having an understudy or standby actor prepared with a dummy or pacifier, symbolizing their readiness to step in if the main performer could not go on stage.
+This connection is thought to relate to the theatrical practice of having an understudy or standby actor prepared with a dummy or pacifier, symbolising their readiness to step in if the main performer could not go on stage.
 The term “ciuccio” might have gradually evolved into “chookas” through a process of Anglicisation and colloquial use within the theatre community.

 Another theory posits that “chookas” derives from Cockney rhyming slang “chook and duck,” which rhymes with “good luck.”
 Cockney rhyming slang, originating from the East End of London in the mid-19th century, replaces a word with a phrase that rhymes with it.
 This linguistic creativity could have made its way to Australian shores, adapting into the theatre lexicon over time.